 15 Availability of this Policy

 This policy is available on our website.
+We may, at any time and at our discretion, vary this policy by publishing the amended policy on our website.
+We recommend you check our website regularly to ensure you are aware of our current policy.
 A hard copy can be obtained by contacting the Privacy Officer.